VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch07/ch07_continuous_actions.md

 - **Chapter 12**: Actor-critic methods (amortized inference via differentiable policies)
 - **Chapter 13**: Offline RL (CQL, IQL for learning from logged data)

 This chapter represents the foundation of model-based continuous RL for ranking—learning a critic $Q(x,a)$ and optimizing it per-query.
-The architecture mirrors modern production systems (QT-Opt for robotics, recommendation systems at scale) while maintaining the honest theory-practice dialogue that defines Vlad's approach.
+The architecture mirrors modern production systems (QT-Opt for robotics, recommendation systems at scale) while maintaining the honest theory-practice dialogue that try to maintain along the book.